 Olly Gompels raised over £300 for us by selling t-shirts at his school sports day – such enterprise!

 Amelie Hindle and her little brother Fraser really went the extra mile for us!
-They undertook a challenging sponsored walk which was supposed to be 6 miles but ended up being nearer 10!!
-They raised an amazing £700 which will go towards extra benches, text books, football kit and drums at CBC Kishiy – the school that their family helped us to rebuild this year.
+They undertook a challenging 10 mile sponsored walk and raised an amazing £700.

 Huge thanks are due to Kate and Sam Cambridge, who asked for donations to BSFA instead of wedding presents.
 Generous friends and family raised over £2000 which went towards the construction of GS Mfe Mback-Mbock.